-If you have time today to cook but don't plan on eating the meatloaf until tomorrow, you can place the uncooked meatloaf in the refrigerator overnight.
+Although a somewhat humble dish, meatloaf can take some time to prepare.
+If you have time today to prepare it but don't plan on eating the meatloaf until tomorrow, you can place the uncooked meatloaf in the refrigerator overnight.
 In fact, some cooks believe this improves the flavor of the finished dish.
-Just be sure to wrap or cover tightly before refrigerating.
+Just be sure to wrap or cover the loaf tightly before refrigerating.

 Baking Frozen Meatloaf

-Using Meatloaf Leftovers
+Using Leftover Meatloaf

-For a warm appetizer, toast cocktail bread first, top with horseradish sauce, meatloaf, and grated cheese.
+Small squares of meatloaf make a great cold appetizer—place on mustard-topped cocktail bread and garnish with sliced olives or your choice of condiments.
+For a warm appetizer, toast cocktail bread and top with horseradish sauce, meatloaf, and grated cheese.
 Then heat quickly in a hot oven.